SwapnilSankla/MySite/content/post/Tail Recursion in Kotlin.md

 5040
 {{</highlight >}}

 Main difference is now the execution is <i>not deferred</i>.
 It is all about computing first before recursively calling the method again.
-Hence execution engine does not need to remember variables state at every method call.
+Hence execution engine does not need to remember variable's state at every method call.
 However still the chain needs to be remembered.
-Meaning we have partly sovled the problem.
+Meaning we have partly solved the problem.
 Let's explore <b><u>Tail call optimization</u></b> to solve this further.

 <h2>Tail call optimization</h2>
 As per https://wiki.c2.com/?TailCallOptimization